 Planning a Pigeon Forge vacation is easy with so many awesome attractions to see and do.
-We spent a week enjoying everything Pigeon Forge has to offer and are sharing our list of 23 fun things to do in Pigeon Forge with kids.
+We spent a week enjoying everything Pigeon Forge has to offer and are sharing our list of fun Pigeon Forge attractions.

 Thank you to My Pigeon Forge for hosting us on our Pigeon Forge Vacation.
 As always all opinions are honest and my own.

-There are so many things to do in Pigeon Forge with kids.
+There are so many things to do on a vacation to Pigeon Forge, TN.
 We stayed a week and didn’t have a chance to experience all the Pigeon Forge attractions.
 It is a great family friendly vacation destination and we loved discovering all the fun things to do in Pigeon Forge.

 - The Island Fountain Show

 - 7D Dark Ride Adventure

 - Paula Deen’s Lumberjack Feud

 - Clingman’s Dome (Drive up the Great Smokies)